jjsyucsd/cse15l-lab-reports/LabReport3.md

 Option 4: `grep -v` to invert the pattern match

-* Example 1: In this example, we use `grep -v` to search the text file `pmed.0020191.txt` (located in the plos subdirectory) for all lines that do not contain the string "institutions".
+* Example 1: In this example, we use `grep -v` to search the text file `pmed.0020191.txt` (located in the `plos` subdirectory) for all lines that do not contain the string `"institutions"`.
 ```
 jake@Jakes-MacBook-Pro plos % grep -v "institutions" pmed.0020191.txt
         The excellent article by Jordan Paradise, Lori B. Andrews, and colleagues, “Ethics.